openshift-telco/ocp4-offline-operator-mirror/README.md

 ## Script Notes

 Unfortunately, just because an image is listed in the related images spec doesn't mean it exists or is even used by the operator. for example `registry.redhat.io/openshift4/ose-promtail` from the logging operator.
-Tthat image is put in the knownBadImages file to avoid attempting to mirror.
+That image is put in the knownBadImages file to avoid attempting to mirror.

 ## Local Docker Registry